JMartJonesy/kickstart.nixvim/README.md

 # Installation

-This installation process assumes you understand the basics of importing and adding dependencies to your .nix configuration file.
+This installation process assumes you understand the basics of importing and adding dependencies to your .nix configuration files.
-This installation process also assumes you are running NixOS, this repo should work the same with a home-manager configuration not on NixOS but I have not confirmed this yet.
-I plan to add more options for installation once i've had the time to study Nix a bit more.

 ## Install External Dependencies